2020 World Series of Darts Finals: Qualification

 Due to the COVID-19 pandemic, no events were held on the World Series of Darts between the 2019 and 2020 finals.
 Instead of the standard rules of the top 8 players on the World Series Order of Merit being seeded, the PDC invited the eight top-ranked players in the PDC Order of Merit to make up the seeds.
 Twelve more players were invited unseeded (consisting of the next 4 players on the Order of Merit, plus players representing the regions of the world where the events were due to take place), with the final four players being determined by a qualifier for Tour Card holders held on 11 September at H+ Hotel, Niedernhausen, Germany.

-Kyle Anderson was originally invited, but withdrew due to personal reasons.
+Kyle Anderson was originally invited, but withdrew for personal reasons.
 Glen Durrant replaced him.
 Gary Anderson was originally invited as the eighth seed, but also withdrew, with James Wade moving into the seeded places and Krzysztof Ratajski receiving an invitation.

 The following players qualified for the tournament: